KhaledHihi/-Inception/README.md

 # -Inception
-*This project has been created as part of the 42 curriculum by khihi.*
+*This project has been created as part of the 42 curriculum by khhihi.*

 # Inception